MotoCalc Technical Support

 Use your browser's Save As command (usually on the File

-menu) to save each page to a location on your computer (or on
+menu) to save each page to a location on your computer (or to a USB

 Then, in each component browser in MotoCalc, click